 Dr Jez Weston has over 15 years’ experience in policy and climate advice across roles at the Royal Society and various government departments.
 Jez managed the Commercialisation Partner Network and PreSeed Accelerator Fund, responsible for over $500m of government contracts, and is a Return on Science - Physical Science Investment team member.
 Jez has a PhD - Engineering (Cambridge University).

-Rohan MacMahon leads Investor Relations for CVCF Fund I and CVCFe.
+Rohan MacMahon leads Investor Relations for our climate funds.
 Rohan brings over 25 years' executive, consulting and analyst experience, including leading large climate-change and infrastructure projects across Australia and New Zealand.
-Rohan was formerly a Ministerial Advisor on technology and digital policy and is currently the Chair of Lifewise Trust.
+Rohan was formerly a Ministerial Advisor on technology and digital policy and was the Chair of Lifewise Trust.
 He has economics and law degrees from Sydney University.

 Lance Wiggs brings 30+ years’ of global business and investing experience, having advised hundreds of high-growth companies.
 Lance also co-founded Punakaiki Fund and is a director of several of its portfolio companies.
 Lance was the investment-banking advisor for Trade Me's $750 million sale to Fairfax Media.
 Lance’s career spans time with McKinsey & Co, EBRD, BHP Billiton, Mobil Oil, and as a Councillor for InternetNZ.
 He has a Technology degree in Product Development from Massey and an MBA from Yale.